tcltk/tklib/modules/tablelist/README.txt

 What is Tablelist?
 ------------------

-Tablelist is a library package for Tcl/Tk version 8.0 or higher, written in pure Tcl/Tk code.
+Tablelist is a library package for Tcl/Tk versions 8.0 or higher, written in pure Tcl/Tk code.
 It contains:

   - the implementation of the "tablelist" mega-widget, including a